Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 - Total Paddling Waters: Over 70,000 miles of rivers and streams

-- Water Trails: 18+ designated trails (and growing)
+- Water Trails: 18+ designated blueways and canoe trails (and growing)

 - Best Season: March through November (year-round in coastal areas)

-- Must-Have: PFD required by law for all paddlers
+- Must-Have: USCG-approved PFD required by law for all paddlers

-Before launching anywhere in Georgia, understanding the regulations keeps you legal and safe.
-I learned this the hard way when a game warden stopped me on Lake Lanier without proper lighting at dusk.
+Before you dip a blade in any Georgia waterway, understanding the regulations keeps you legal and alive.
+I learned this lesson the hard way when a game warden flagged me down on Lake Lanier at dusk, checking for proper lighting.
+The ticket he could have written would have cost more than my kayak.

 Essential Legal Requirements